yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `reveal` {#mgr.reveal}

-Hover on the specified file.
+Hover over the specified file.

 If the file is not in the current directory, it will change the current directory to the file's parent.